Joseph M. Ziegelbauer, Ph.D.

 Selected Recent Publications

 Proteomic screening of human targets of viral microRNAs reveals functions associated with immune evasion and angiogenesis.PLoS Pathog.
-9: e1003584, 2013. [ Journal Article ]
+2013. [ Journal Article ]

 Dr. Joseph Ziegelbauer received a B.S. from Cornell University with a major in biology and focus on biochemistry while working in the laboratory of Dr. John Lis.
 He then joined the laboratory of Dr. Robert Tjian for his graduate research where he received his Ph.D. from the University of California - Berkeley.
 Later, he began studying viral microRNAs in the laboratory of Dr. Don Ganem at the University of California - San Francisco.
-Dr. Ziegelbauer joined NCI in November 2008.
-His primary focus is elucidating the functions of microRNAs expressed by Kaposi's sarcoma-associated herpesvirus (KSHV or HHV-8).
+Dr. Ziegelbauer joined NCI in November 2008 and received tenure in 2019.
+His primary focus is elucidating the functions of microRNAs expressed by Kaposi's sarcoma-associated herpesvirus (KSHV or HHV-8) and circular RNAs.

 |Insun Kook Ph.D.||Postdoctoral Fellow (Visiting)|